team-ailab/persolive-docs/live-chat/index.md

 - `LLM` - Large Language Model for text conversations
 - `TTS` - Text-to-Speech for audio generation
 - `STT` - Speech-to-Text for voice input
-- `STF_WEBRTC` - Speech-to-Face with WebRTC for real-time video
+- `STF_WEBRTC` - Speech-to-Face with WebRTC for real-time video streaming (required for browser avatar visualization)

 ### Session Status Values
 - **CREATED**: Session created but not started